Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Theory and model

-The first term of the Hamiltonian describes the energy of the atomic state $\ket{g,n+1}$ in the rotating frame, while the second term corresponds to the energy of the cavity photons.
-The cavity field is described by photon annihilation $(a)$ and creation $(a^{\dagger})$ operators.\\
+The first term of the Hamiltonian in \autoref{eq:Ham_with_phonon_1} describes the energy of the state $\ket{g,n+1}$ in the rotating frame, while the second term corresponds to the energy of the cavity photons.
+The cavity field is represented using the photon annihilation $(a)$ and creation $(a^{\dagger})$ operators.\\

-The third term accounts for the coherent interaction between the cavity field and the atomic transition $\ket{g,n+1} \leftrightarrow \ket{e,n+1}$. $(b)$ and $(b^{\dagger})$ are phonon annihilation and creation operators respectively.
-The fourth term describes the interaction between the atomic transition $\ket{e,n+1} \leftrightarrow \ket{u,n+1}$ and the vibrational mode of the ion, mediated by the control laser.
+The third term of the Hamiltonian in \autoref{eq:Ham_with_phonon_1} accounts for the coherent interaction between the cavity field and the atomic transition $\ket{g,n+1} \leftrightarrow \ket{e,n+1}$.
+The fourth term describes the interaction between the atomic transition $\ket{e,n+1} \leftrightarrow \ket{u,n}$ and the vibrational mode of the ion, mediated by the control laser.
+Here, $b^{\dagger}$ and $b$ are the phonon creation and annihilation operators respectively.
 The last term represents the coherent drive applied to the cavity field by the pump laser.\\

 The open dynamics follow the Lindblad master equation \cite{manzano2020short},